martijnmolenaar/toepen/README.md

 ```

 The called program should return the same file, with `choices` set to the proposed gameplay choice.
-As an example program, `randomAI.r` was is added to illustrate this.
+As an example program, `randomAI.r` was added to illustrate this.